AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 1. Smart apparel

 Nike’s self-lacing shoe captures the wearer’s blood pressure through embedded sensors in the shoe.
-It then automatically loosens/tightens the shoe accordingly.
+It then automatically loosens/tightens the shoe accordingly.4

 2. Health monitors

-Patients can wear wearable monitors to track their sugar levels, for instance, and connect it to a smart pill dispenser (Figure 1).
+Patients can wear wearable monitors to track their sugar levels, for instance, and connect it to a smart pill dispenser.
 The dispenser itself is connected to the patient’s Electronic Health Records (EHR), which houses their prescription details.
-Whenever the patient’s sugar level falls below a certain threshold, the monitor alerts the pill dispenser to dispense the relevant dosage, and sends a notification to the patient to their pill.
+Whenever the patient’s sugar level falls below a certain threshold, the monitor alerts the pill dispenser to dispense the relevant dosage and sends a notification to the patient to their pill.

 3. Telehealth

-For those wanting to lose/gain weight, smart refrigerators leveraging sensors, cameras, and RFID (Radio Frequency Identification) technology can send a transcribed list of all the foods stored in them to the cloud, accessible by a dietician.
-The dietician could then curate a personalized dietary plan, point out and do and don’ts in their current food inventory, and monitor their daily consumptions.
+For those wanting to lose/gain weight, smart refrigerators leveraging sensors, cameras, and RFID (Radio Frequency Identification) technology can send a transcribed list of all the foods stored in them to the cloud, accessible by a dietician.6 The dietician could then curate a personalized dietary plan, point out dos and don’ts in their current food inventory, and monitor their daily consumption.

 Explore IoT in healthcare in more detail.